 Transportation.
 Transportation debt may be issued to finance the construction of airports, toll roads, highways, or other transit facilities.
 Airport bonds are dependent on the economic conditions of the airport's service area and may be affected by the business strategies and fortunes of specific airlines.
 They may also be subject to competition from other airports and modes of transportation.
 Air traffic generally follows broader economic trends and may be affected by the price and availability of fuel as well as perceived global safety risks including the COVID-19 pandemic.
-Toll road bonds are also affected by the cost and availability of fuel as well as toll levels, the presence of competing roads and the general economic health of an area, including the COVID-19 pandemic and associated decline in movement and shift towards telework.
+Toll road bonds are also affected by the cost and availability of fuel as well as toll levels, the presence of competing roads and the general economic health of an area, including the shift towards telework.
 Fuel costs, transportation taxes and fees, and availability of fuel also affect other transportation-related securities, as do the presence of alternate forms of transportation, such as public transportation.